 Recalling the city’s complex German-Polish history and its Jewish community, we want to evoke its legacy and honour all that Jewish women have contributed to the formation of a lively and diverse Judaism in the past and present, as much as to their commitment to fighting for a tolerant and pluralist Europe.
 The conference offered a unique opportunity to find out more about contemporary Jewish life in Poland and to meet interesting Polish-Jewish women including activists, artists, film directors, and writers

-With our conference’s theme “Creating Alternatives”, our aim is to encourage a conversation about the organization of Jewish living environments that enable equal opportunities and access for women, both within pre-established structures and by means of creating alternative spaces.
-We want to discuss what interests and wishes women have formulated, which motives they give and their chosen spheres of action, with an emphasis placed on the work of women in art and culture.
+With our conference’s theme “Creating Alternatives”, we aim to encourage a conversation about the organization of Jewish living environments that enable equal opportunities and access for women, both within pre-established structures and by creating alternative spaces.
+We want to discuss what interests and wishes women would have formulated, which motives they give and their chosen spheres of action, with an emphasis placed on the work of women in art and culture.

 The conference was a space to inspire an exchange of thoughts and ideas among people of different backgrounds and are addressing academics, students, rabbis, artists, activists, politicians, teachers, child carers, lawyers and all those who share the concern for the future of Jewish life in Europe, and women’s active part in shaping it.